China steps up online controls with new rule for bloggers

 A current affairs account on Tencent’s WeChat messaging app was shut down last week on “suspicion of providing an internet news information service.”
 Called “August Old Yu,” it was run by Yu Shenghong, a former journalist at state broadcaster CCTV, He did not respond to a request for comment.

-Representatives of Baidu, Sohu, Weibo and Tencent did not respond to requests for comment.
+Representatives of Baidu, Sohu and Weibo did not respond to requests for comment.
+Tencent declined comment.
 The Cyberspace Administration did not respond to a faxed request.

 The coronavirus pandemic appears to have in part spurred the tightened regulations.
 In the early days of China’s outbreak much of the news coverage was driven by online accounts and digital-only media outlets which circulated both news and rumors.

-Note: This story has been corrected to show that Tencent responded by declining comment.